ihdk/movie-database/README.md

 ## Files structure

-Root folder of application include main index file and core `App` component.
+Root folder of application includes the main index file and core `App` component.

 Other folders:
 - `./src/assets` - additional files with small help functions, images and hooks that fetch data from database,